Skip to main contentLink to External Link Policy

 Did You Know?

 1. Some online sources of information on complementary health approaches are useful, but others are inaccurate or misleading.
-If you're visiting an online health site for the first time or downloading a new app, ask these questions: Who runs or created the site or app?
-Can you trust them?
-What is the site or app promising or offering?
-Do its claims seem too good to be true?
-When was its information written or reviewed?
-Is it up-to-date?
-Where does the information come from?
+If you're visiting an online health site for the first time or downloading a new app, ask these questions: Who runs and pays for the website or app?
+What's the source of the information?
+What is the website or app offering or promising?
+Do its claims seem to be too good to be true?
+How do you know the information is accurate?
 Is it based on scientific research?
-Why does the site or app exist?
-Is it selling something?
+Is the information reviewed by experts?
+How current is the information?
+Is it up to date?

 2. Unless you read and understand the original sources for a health news story, it can be difficult to know whether a news story is misleading or has left out important information.
 But the likelihood that the story is correct increases if it comes from a media outlet that isn’t trying to promote a point of view or cause, was written by a science or health reporter trained to understand medical findings, and includes quotes from experts not connected to the study (for a more objective take on the findings or to show another point of view).